john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 **Variants**

-* The [Super Munter](https://youtu.be/OLaEmPs7tac?t=7) - used for belaying, but has more friction in the system, so you can belay more weight and slower
+* The [Super Munter](https://youtu.be/OLaEmPs7tac?t=7) - also used for belaying, but provides more friction so you can belay more weight and slower

 ### Munter-Mule Overhand